2DGD-F0TH/2DGD_F0TH/chapters/001_Introduction/001_Introduction.md

 - **Marketing Your Game:** Here we will take a look at mistakes the industry has done when marketing and maintaining their own products, from the point of view of a small indie developer.
 We will also check some of the more controversial topics like loot boxes, micro transactions and season passes.
 - **Keeping your players engaged:** a lot of a game's power comes from its community, in this section we will take a look at some suggestion you can implement in your game (and out-of-game too) to further engage your loyal fans.
 - **Game Jams:** A small section dedicated on Game Jams and how to participate to one without losing your mind in the process, and still deliver a prototype.
-- **Dissecting Games:** A small section dedicated to dissecting the characteristics of one (very) bad game, and one (very) good game, to give us more perspective on what makes a good game "good" and what instead makes a bad one.
+- **Dissecting Games:** A small section dedicated to dissecting the characteristics of one (very) bad game, and two (very) good games, to give us more perspective on what makes a good game "good" and what instead makes a bad one.
 - **Project Ideas:** In this section we take a look at some projects you can try and make by yourself, each project is divided into 3 levels and each level will list the skills you need to master in order to be able to take on such level.
 - **Where to go from here:** We're at the home stretch, you learned a lot so far, here you will find pointers to other resources that may be useful to learn even more.
 - **Glossary:** Any world that has a ~[g]~ symbol will find a definition here.